Top 10 interesting facts about Meerkats

 09: They can discriminate between each other’s voices

-Meerkats are Just like humans which, can identify their friends’ and family’s voices over the phone like; meerkats also can distinguish between the calls of different members of their clan, it observed during the research in 2011.
-In this study, experts played a recording of the same group of meerkat from unseen speakers on opposite sides to test animals.
+Meerkats are Just like humans, can identify their friend’s and family’s voices over the phone; meerkats also can distinguish between the calls of different members of their clan, it observed during research in 2011.
+In this study, experts played a recording of the same group of meerkats from unseen speakers on opposite sides to test animals.
 Signifying that they recognized this as an extraordinary situation, the test meerkats presented a prolonged vigilance, paying much closer attention than they did to other recorded calls.

 08: Social workers

-One of the interesting facts, that Meerkats are social workers.
-Their clans, also known as mobs and gangs, hunt together in a supportive effort that contains nominated members who rotate regularly and keeps a close eye on predators and, all rely on a series of distinct calls to communicate to their compatriots.
-If a predator like a snake is spotted, the gang started to gather and harass the snake, biting and clawing at it until it ran away or killed.
+One of the interesting facts is that Meerkats are social workers.
+Their clans, also known as mobs and gangs, hunt together in a supportive effort that contains nominated members who rotate regularly and keeps a close eye on predators and, all rely on a series of distinct calls to communicate with their compatriots.
+If a predator like a snake is spotted, the gang started to gather and harass the snake, biting and clawing at it until it ran away or is killed.
 But they can boldly move in a group not, alone.

 07: Selfish creatures too